Curriculum Development Committee

 Program Overview and Format

-The Diabetes Masters Program is a highly engaging and dynamic regional meeting designed to help healthcare professionals provide individualized antihyperglycemic treatment for their patients at risk for or diagnosed with type 2 diabetes mellitus (T2DM).
-Because optimal diabetes care requires collaboration among professionals across multiple healthcare disciplines—including endocrinologists, diabetologists, diabetes-treating primary care providers, diabetes educators, nurses, and pharmacists—this activity aims to encourage a multidisciplinary, collaborative approach to diabetes care.
+Back in your city by popular demand, the Fifth Annual Diabetes Masters program is a highly engaging and dynamic regional meeting designed to help healthcare professionals provide patient-centered care for individuals at risk for or diagnosed with type 2 diabetes mellitus (T2DM).
+Because optimal diabetes care requires patient engagement and coordinated care across multiple healthcare disciplines, the goal of this activity is to encourage a multidisciplinary, collaborative approach to diabetes care that involves the patient in shared decision making.

-Following the breakout sessions, each group will develop an individualized treatment plan for their assigned case study.
-The treatment plans will be presented to the expert faculty and all participants, who will score each group’s presentation according to predetermined criteria.
-The group with the best case presentation will be awarded the “Diabetes Masters Certificate” during the closing awards ceremony.
+At the conclusion of the breakout sessions, each group will apply their newly acquired knowledge to develop an individualized treatment plan for their assigned patient case.
+The treatment plans will be presented to and evaluated by expert faculty and program participants, and the group with the best case presentation will be awarded the “Diabetes Masters Certificate” during the closing awards ceremony.

-Additional dates are anticipated in the fall.
-Please check back regularly for any updates!
+Additional dates to be added, please check back regularly for any updates!